Helium Recovery from Natural Gas

 Small scale eg bio gas sourced LNG – here the focus is on simplicity to reduce cost at the expense of efficiency.

-Refrigeration for LNG is a major power consumer for the refrigeration compression.
+For production of LNG the major power consumer is the refrigeration compression.
 How will this be supplied?
 New power plant or Gas Turbine (GT) or Gas Engine (GE) drives?
 The answer depends on the scale.
 Typically multiple trains of gas turbine drives would be provided for the compressors on a base-load LNG plant.

 LNG Process Features Overview